Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part2.md

 [enum_parsing]: https://github.com/Rodrigodd/bf-compiler/commit/626bb9b0e3357974846c46e2546c0e33a9aea26f

-Now we can start writing the compilation, of the instructions.
-In this case, the implementation of `JumpRight`, `JumpLeft`, `Input` and `Ouput` continued to be exactly the same.
+Now we can start compiling the instructions.
+The implementation of `JumpRight`, `JumpLeft`, `Input` and `Ouput` continued to be exactly the same.

 For the `Add(u8)`, we only need to use `value` as the operant of the instructions, instead of the hard-coded `1`: